- Luke Nelson

 Hypertrophy is often the aim with high reps, moderate-high load & high frequency

-Look nice, but metabolically very inefficient
+Look nice, but is metabolically very inefficient

 4. The hybrid calf